swaldman/rss-all-the-things/05-Project-Outline.md

    permanently readable backup and storage archive for collections of creative work.

-3. Design and specify a kind of RSS service, which recommends a dynamic repository of creative work and metadata representable as RSS feeds.
+3. Design and specify a kind of RSS service, which represents a dynamic repository of creative work and metadata representable as RSS feeds.
 Define standard (and very simple!) means of adding to, updating, querying, and archiving such repositories.